mets18/ETL-Project/README.md

 Raw data scrapped from the Niche.com site was transformed significantly, and the following steps were involved.

-Cleansing using Python
+1. Cleansing using Python

 We grouped the education level of schools across three categories - E = Elementary, M = Middle School and H = High School.
 We stripped all ‘Private School’s’ and ‘online’ schools from the data set.
 We are limiting the data collection to ‘NJ’ state (had to cleanse other states which appeared) Parsed NAN  ‘State’,  and ‘district’ information using information from URL

-Cleansing Using SQL
+2. Cleansing Using SQL

-Grading was standardized – we removed the ‘Overall Niche’ Grade e.g.  Before = A Overall Niche Grade cleaned = ‘A’
+Grading was standardized – we removed the ‘Overall Niche’ Grade e.g.  Before - A Overall Niche Grade cleaned - A

-Removed ‘Students’ from the ‘Overall Number of student fields’ e.g. Before = 500 overall number of students After/Cleaned = 500
+Removed ‘Students’ from the ‘Overall Number of student fields’ e.g. Before - 500 overall number of students After/Cleaned - 500

+3. Added rank to schools in the order in which they are listed in niche.com

 Using a Join to match Schools to Median Housing Price Information.
 Assigned Rank based on the sequence of listing.